 - A. Development that includes the provision of new dwellings and/or new commercial development (apart from rural enterprise and commercial activities that are appropriate in the countryside) should be well connected to the existing settlement of Cranleigh by sustainable modes of transport.
 Development should be designed around the concept of 'walkable neighbourhoods' which support and encourage walking. - B. Development proposals must demonstrate how they have sought to: - a.
 Minimise the need for car usage by enhancing accessibility to safe pedestrian routes and providing designated cycle routes which link the development site to key services and facilities (including the village centre, schools, health facilities and public open space) and contribute towards the provision of cycle parking where those service and facilities are located. - b.
 Provide adequate accessibility to safe pedestrian routes for people with impaired mobility. - c.
-Provide access to public transport by locating development as close as possible to existing bus routes and provide safe pedestrian access to bus stops within an acceptable walking distance. - d.
-Design road and walkway layouts to provide a clear network of walking routes which encourage pedestrian activity. e.
-Protect the character and tranquillity of the AONB.
+Provide access to public transport by locating development as close as possible to existing bus routes and provide safe pedestrian access to bus stops within an acceptable walking distance.

-- C. Development proposals which include highway solutions that mitigate the impact of through traffic on the High Street are strongly encouraged. - D. Where a planning application is required to be accompanied by a Transport Assessment and/or Travel Plan, it must comprehensively assess the impacts arising from the development and deliver appropriate infrastructure improvements where required to mitigate any residual cumulative impacts.
+- d.
+Design road and walkway layouts to provide a clear network of walking routes which encourage pedestrian activity. - e.
+Respect the character and tranquillity of the AONB. - C. Development proposals which include highway solutions that mitigate the impact of through traffic on the High Street are strongly encouraged. - D. Where a planning application is required to be accompanied by a Transport Assessment and/or Travel Plan, it must comprehensively assess the impacts arising from the development and deliver appropriate infrastructure improvements where required to mitigate any residual cumulative impacts.

-7.1.2 RESIDENTIAL PARKING (POLICY CRAN16)
+RESIDENTIAL PARKING (POLICY CRAN16)

-Cranleigh is in an area of high car ownership recorded at 1.62 per household in the 2011 Census.

-Parking is a major source of concern with a high percentage of Neighbourhood Plan survey respondents wanting a reduction in on-street parking.
+- 7.18.
+Cranleigh is in an area of high car ownership recorded at 1.62 per household in the 2011 Census. - 7.19.
+Parking is a major source of concern with a high percentage of Neighbourhood Plan survey respondents wanting a reduction in on-street parking. - 7.20.
 There should be sufficient car parking and cycle parking for both residents and visitors within development sites.
 Parking must be safe and well-integrated.
-It should not dominate the street scene and it should feel secure for residents, as outlined in the Building for Life standards for car parking including parking courts and have regard to Local Parking Guidelines.

-Off road parking provision is preferred, whilst avoiding rear parking courts for multiple dwellings, and native landscaping used to balance the visual impact of parked cars.

-Adequate secure cycle parking should be included in all development sites as well as secure visitors' cycle parking to encourage more sustainable transport methods.
+It should not dominate the street scene and it should feel secure for residents, as outlined in the Building for a Healthy Life standards, Secured by Design, and adopted Parking Guidelines. - 7.21.
+Off road parking provision is preferred, whilst avoiding rear parking courts for multiple dwellings, and native landscaping used to balance the visual impact of parked cars. - 7.22.
+Adequate secure cycle parking should be included in all development sites providing additional residential units as well as secure visitors' cycle parking to encourage more sustainable transport methods.

-- Local Plan Part One Policy ST1: Sustainable Transport - Local Plan Part One Policy ICS1: Infrastructure and Community Facilities
+- Local Plan Part One Policy ST1: Sustainable Transport - Local Plan Part One Policy ICS1: Infrastructure and Community Facilities - Local Plan Part Two Policy DM9: Accessibility and transport